 Cabins will be shared in groups of roughly four-six people, depending on how many people camp.
 We will set-up cabin sharing based on people's needs such as scent-free, low-noise etc. Please indicate any needs you have for shared space in the question around accessibility on the application form.

 The accommodations do not meet ADA standards and most have 2 steps at the entrance.
-There is one cabin set-up to be the accessible cabin with a ramped entrance, that at one point the site said met ADA standards.
-We do believe this cabin would be accessible to people using wheeled devices, especially with some minimal assistance.
+There is one cabin set-up to be the accessible cabin with a ramped entrance that at one point the site said met ADA standards.
+We do believe this cabin would be accessible to people using wheeled devices.
 All cabins have electricity and electric heat.
 There are mattresses, single beds, bunk beds, and queen beds provided.
+You must bring your own bedding.

 There is one central bathhouse with showers and toilets next to the hottub.
 Most showers have a lip to enter them.
-There are ADA standard toilet stalls and one shower with no-step entry.
+There are ADA standard toilet stalls and at least wheel-chair accessible shower.

-Most indoor buildings have overhead fluorescent lights - we plan to keep them off whenever possible and use alternative string lights, lamps etc when spaces need to be lit.
+Where indoor buildings have overhead fluorescent lights we plan to keep them off whenever possible and use alternative string lights, lamps etc when spaces need to be lit.

 Food

-Our amazing cooks are able to accomodate a wide-selection of dietary needs.
+Our amazing cooks are able to accommodate a wide-selection of dietary needs.
 There is a clear place to indicate your dietary needs on the application form.
 If we have any questions or think we may not be able to meet your needs we will follow-up with you.
-There will be space (including refigerated space) to store any additional food items you may want to bring to meet your needs.
+There will be some limited space (including refrigerated space) to store any additional food items you may want to bring to meet your needs.

 Pace

-We endeavour for Pleasures of Beltane to have a slower pace than other witchcamps.
+We endeavor for Pleasures of Beltane to have a slower pace than other witchcamps.
 We generally have spacious and activity-free mornings and chunks of time between activities to support a slower pace.
-We also encourage everyone to take their own space and pace and rest!
+We also encourage everyone to take their own space and pace and rest.
+Our new site includes a bromine (not chlorine) hot-tub to rest in!